 Named for the Greek god, Hermes, Ermoupoli has a different feel to the other Cycladic towns.
 Where they have that small, town white-wash feel, Ermoupoli is bigger, grander.
 Its buildings are neo-classical in style; its streets wider and smarter

-It is still gorgeous though: I enjoyed wandering the marble streets and there were lots of restaurants to choose from.
+It is still gorgeous though: there are plenty of things to do in Syros but I enjoyed wandering the marble streets and choosing from the many restaurants.

 Kythnos – the best beach